 Plows on the road in Alaska are currently guided by GPS signals, with positions measured in terms of centimeters.

-THOMPSON PASS, Alaska — If snow plow drivers who work the road through Alaska’s Thompson Pass worried about driving in zero-visibility white-out conditions, the road would never be cleared.
+THOMPSON PASS, Alaska — If the snow plow drivers who work the road through Alaska’s Thompson Pass worried about driving in zero-visibility white-out conditions, the path would never be cleared.
 During the average winter over the past 50 years, the Thompson Pass on the Richardson Highway near Valdez receives about 500 inches (1,270 cm) of snow.
-The area claims several snowfall records: in 1955 a single-day accumulation record was set of 62 inches (160 cm), and during the winter of 1952-1953, a record 971.1 inches (2,474 cm) landed in the area.
+The area claims several snowfall records.
+In 1955 a single-day accumulation record was set at 62 inches (160 cm), and during the winter of 1952-53 a record 971.1 inches (2,474 cm) landed in the area.

-“In the U.S., the paint stripe on a highway lane is four inches wide, so this GPS is accurate enough to know when the wheel is going over the inside of the line,” says Craig Shankwitz, one of the system’s original development team from the University of Minnesota.
+“In the U.S., the paint stripe on a highway lane is four inches wide, so this GPS is accurate enough to know when the wheel is going over the inside of the line,” says Craig Shankwitz, part of the system’s original development team at the University of Minnesota.

 “These trucks are all set up with differential GPS systems, a guidance system for getting you a virtual image of where you are on the road,” Hanson says.
-“It’s a really good way of keeping you on the road.
-Not only does that make it so that you have that confidence of knowing you’re not on the wrong side of the road while you’re plowing, it keeps you from, kind of like I call it, pin-balling or serpentine down the road.
-You can cut a really nice true straight line down through a whiteout, and that way you have less passes to get the road the full width.”
+“It’s a really good way of keeping you on the road… You can cut a really nice, true, straight line down through a whiteout.
+And that way you have less passes to get the road the full width.”

-In addition to the in-cab display, there are motorized vibrators in the driver’s seat that activate if the truck crosses out of the lane.
-If they cross over the center line – drifting left – a vibrator in the left side of the seat goes off.
-Drift to the right toward the shoulder, and the right-side vibrator goes off.
-It’s a natural human reaction to move away from something you don’t expect, so almost subconsciously the driver steers away from the source of the vibration, thus centering the truck in the lane.
+In addition to the in-cab display, there are motorized vibrators in the driver’s seat that activate if a truck crosses out of the lane.
+If it crosses over the center line – drifting left – a vibrator in the left side of the seat goes off.
+Drift to the right, toward the shoulder, and the right-side vibrator goes off.
+It’s a natural human reaction to move away from something you don’t expect, so almost subconsciously the driver steers away from the source of the vibration, centering the truck in its lane.

 The trucks have two GPS receivers mounted atop the cab.

 Systems were first installed in snow plows by the Alaska DOT in 2003.
-The technology is ancient by today’s standards, but it remains state of the art since nothing better has ever come along.
+The technology is ancient by today’s standards, but it remains state-of-the-art since nothing better has come along.

 The main technology is called Dual Frequency Carrier Phase GPS, says Shankwitz.
-It uses signals from two separate networks of satellites, the civilian signals from the American GPS satellite constellation, and in the case of the Alaskan snow plows, signals from the Russian GPS constellation of satellites called GLONASS, or Global Navigation Satellite System.
+It uses signals from two separate satellite networks – the civilian signals from the American GPS satellite constellation and, in the case of the Alaskan snow plows, signals from the Russian GPS constellation of satellites called GLONASS (Global Navigation Satellite System).

-The two-centimeter accuracy actually comes from a third receiver – a high-precision, stationary ground-based receiver perched atop a microwave communications tower in nearby Valdez.
-It’s accurate to within millimeters and it acts as reference receiver for the plow-mounted systems.
+The two-centimeter accuracy actually comes from a third receiver – a high-precision stationary ground-based receiver perched atop a microwave communications tower in nearby Valdez.
+It’s accurate to within millimeters and it acts as a reference receiver for the plow-mounted systems.

-The base station computes the error from where it knows the stationary GPS receiver is, to where the truck-mounted GPS thinks it is.
+The base station computes the discrepancy between where it knows the stationary GPS receiver is and where the truck-mounted GPS thinks it is.
 The system calculates the error and sends that information to the trucks via VHF radio.
-Computers on the trucks use the derivation correction to correct the actual position of the trucks on the ground to within two centimeters.
-And all that happens thousands of times every second.
+Computers on the trucks use this corrected derivation to calculate a truck’s actual position to within two centimeters.
+And all this happens thousands of times every second.

-The city of Minneapolis currently uses a newer version of this system on some transit buses that operate on the shoulders of the road around the Twin Cities.
-When it snows heavily and the operator can’t see where the shoulder is, they can still see their position on the shoulder using a display similar to what is on the Thompson Pass snow plows — except these use the cellular network to transmit the derivation correction to the bus rather than a VHF radio.
+The city of Minneapolis currently uses a newer version of this system on some transit buses that operate around the Twin Cities.
+When a road’s shoulder is obscured by snow, the operators can still track their position using a display similar to the one on Thompson Pass snowplows.
+But the Minneapolis systems communicate over a cellular network rather than a VHF radio.

 For snow plow drivers like Mark Hanson of the DOT station at Thompson Pass, the technology means the difference between driving blind through a blizzard and still knowing exactly where the truck is on the road.

-GPS with such accuracy seems like the perfect navigation solution for autonomous vehicles.
+A highly accurate GPS seems like the perfect navigation solution for autonomous vehicles.
 But the system described above, developed by MTS and the University of Minnesota, is patent-protected for a couple more years.
-Not that it matters much, though.
-The U.S. government is about to bring on line a new constellation of GPS satellites called GPS III.
+Not that it matters much.
+The U.S. government is about to roll out a new constellation of GPS satellites called GPS III.

-“Instead of two frequencies on GPS that we use now, civilian and military, GPS III will give a third frequency — when the constellation is fully populated,” says Shankwitz.
-“When that happens, we’ll have 10-centimeter accuracy rather than two, but without the high cost of the patent and the infrastructure from the base station that supports the operation in Alaska and other places.
+“Instead of two frequencies on GPS that we use now, civilian and military, GPS III will give a third frequency when the constellation is fully populated,” says Shankwitz.
+“When that happens we’ll have 10-centimeter accuracy rather than two [centimeters], but without the high cost of the patent and the infrastructure from the base station that supports the operation in Alaska and other places.
 All of a sudden the cost comes way down, and GPS technology becomes much more viable.”

-Many of the autonomous vehicles now in development use a combination of Radar (collision avoidance) and Lidar to see their way in the world.
-GPS is used as well, but for navigation rather than lane management.
-GPS III could bring to autonomous vehicles the kind of precision “vision” the snowplows clearing Thompson Pass in Valdez, Alaska now enjoy.
+Many of the autonomous vehicles that are being developed combine radar (for collision avoidance) and Lidar to see their way in the world.
+GPS is used as well, but for navigation rather than managing lanes.
+GPS III could bring to autonomous vehicles the kind of precise “vision” enjoyed by snowplows clearing Thompson Pass.
 But there’s still one more thing needed to make it work: the map database.

 “Google has mapped much of the planet to very accurate dimensions.
 In fact, they’ve got map database technology that really no one else has,” explains Shankwitz.
 “So, when that GPS III constellation becomes populated, the GPS receivers – instead of being expensive instruments – basically become a commodity.
 That’s when Google goes nuts and owns the entire planet.”

-“GPS solves the weather sensitivity problem that we now have with image-based systems, and you combine that with the map database, you’ve got the guidance thing covered,” he adds.
-And as radar and Lidar technology evolve, you add that for collision avoidance, you’ve got all the elements you need for a functional, all-weather, autonomous vehicle.”
+“GPS solves the weather sensitivity problem that we now have with image-based systems.
+And you combine that with the map database, you’ve got the guidance thing covered,” he adds.
+“As radar and Lidar technology evolve [to support collision avoidance], you’ve got all the elements you need for a functional, all-weather, autonomous vehicle.”